cl32484p/CS374-639_Final/README.md

 Theses students need to have meal plans and are looking to better manage their food budgets and expenses.

 ## Our Features
-* Ask users information for on custom data
+* Ask users for information to personalize experience
 * Display percentage of meal plans left
 * Display recommended $ per day to last til end of semester
 * Display recommended caloric intake